arrow_back

 Day 7

-Travel to Dingle Peninsula, the smallest of Kerry’s peninsulas but renowned for its raw beauty, authenticity, and heritage.
-Dingle is a Gaeltacht area, so you will hear Gaelic spoken daily.
-Follow the coastal road to Slea Head, Europe’s furthest west point, pause on its pristine sandy beach and enjoy views of the Blasket Islands.
-Visit Dingle village, famous for its vibrant seafood scene and its beloved dolphin, Fungi.
-Overnight in County Kerry.
+Travel to the Dingle Peninsula, the smallest of Kerry’s peninsulas, known for its striking scenery, authentic atmosphere, and strong heritage.
+In this Gaeltacht region, you will hear Gaelic spoken in daily life.
+Drive along the coastal road to Slea Head, recognized as Europe’s westernmost point, and pause at its unspoiled sandy beach with views of the Blasket Islands.
+Visit Dingle village, famous for its vibrant seafood offerings and its well-known dolphin, Fungi.
+Spend the night in County Kerry.

-Dingle’s traditional arts and music festivals draw visitors from across Ireland.
+Dingle’s arts and music festivals attract visitors from all across Ireland, celebrating local traditions.

 Meals: Breakfast